cnsoft/cocos2d-kamcord-ios/README.md

 It's worth noting that every time we upload a video to YouTube and post to Facebook, we use the currently set values of these properties.
 Therefore, you may want to change the title, caption, and or description to match the results of the most recent gameplay (to add the score, for instance).

-Lastly, we also offer three other properties that you should set after you call `endVideo`:
+Lastly, we offer two other properties that you should set after you call `endVideo`:

-	@property (nonatomic, retain) NSString * gameName;
 	@property (nonatomic, retain) NSString * level;
 	@property (nonatomic, retain) NSNumber * score;

-`gameName` only needs to be set once, but `level` and `score` should be set per video.
+These should be set per video.
 This metadata will be uploaded along with the video and in the future, we will offer a way to access this data to provide a better quality video viewing experience for your users.

 ### Developer Key and Secret

-As we mentioned before in the installation section, don't forget to set your Kamcord developer key and secret using this function:
+As we've mentioned before in the installation section, don't forget to set your Kamcord developer key and secret using this function:

 	@property (nonatomic, retain) NSString * developerKey;
 	@property (nonatomic, retain) NSString * developerSecret;